VIDA-NYU/reprozip/docs/source/packing.rst

 The *reprozip* component is responsible for packing an experiment.
 In ReproZip, we assume that the experiment can be executed by a single command line, preferably with no GUI involved (please refer to :ref:`further-information` for additional information regarding different types of experiments).

-There are three steps when packing an experiment with *reprozip*: :ref:`tracing the experiment <packing-trace>`, :ref:`editing the configuration file <packing-config>`, if necessary, and :ref:`creating the reproducible package for the experiment <packing-pack>`.
+There are three steps when packing an experiment with *reprozip*: :ref:`tracing the experiment <packing-trace>`, :ref:`editing the configuration file <packing-config>` if necessary, and :ref:`creating the reproducible package for the experiment <packing-pack>`.
 Each of these steps is explained in more details below.
 Note that *reprozip* is only available for Linux distributions.

 ..  _packing-trace: